Exopy/exopy/docs/source/user_guide/installation.rst

 Checking your installation
 --------------------------

-You should then be able to start ecpy using the ecpy command at the command line or the launcher present in the Anaconda Launcher if you are using Anaconda.
+You should then be able to start ecpy using the ecpy command in a command line or the launcher present in the Anaconda Launcher if you are using Anaconda.